polyaxon/polyaxon/templates/experimentation/experiments.md

 ## Distributed Runs

 !!! caution
-    This is section is oriented for users who want to running experiments with multiple jobs based on Tensorflow.
+    This section is oriented for users who want to run experiments with multiple jobs based on Tensorflow.

 After modifying our `train.py` we want to run the experiment with 1 master 4 workers and 1 parameter server.